-This heavenly blueberry angel food cake dessert is so light and delicious!
-It makes the perfect ending to any meal – everyone always asks for the recipe!
+This heavenly blueberry angel food cake dessert is light and delicious!
+So simple to prepare, it is the perfect ending to any meal!

 This amazing little dessert is just how it sounds.
 Heavenly.
 And fluffy.
 And creamy.

 Sweet and tart, it’s a mess of heaven on a plate.
 And because it is so light and luscious, this blueberry angel food cake dessert is the perfect finale to any meal (fantastic for a potluck or for when you have company over for dinner).

 And if you are thinking what I’m thinking, YES, this dessert is easily, easily adaptable to other flavors.
 Check out the amazing ideas I’ve detailed below!

 Shockingly simple to make, this dessert starts first with…yep, you guessed it…angel food cake.

 For this blueberry angel food cake dessert, you can use a:

 - store-bought prepared angel food cake